The Research Center for Coal Geology and Environmental Sciences focuses

 that is a true bonanza for Coal Geology, Environmental Sciences and

 Paleobotany.
-The material under research is usually collected from
+The material under research

-Romania, but foreign material is also under current study as well.
+is usually collected from Romania, but foreign material is under current

-and undergraduate students of University of Bucharest.
-The Center
+students of University of Bucharest.
+The Center is located in the

-is located in the Department of Geology and Paleontology, Laboratory
+Department of Geology and Paleontology, Laboratory of Paleontology,

-of Paleontology, 1, Balcescu Ave., Bucharest.
+1, Balcescu Ave., Bucharest.

 The aims of our Center are linked to research, and to the promotion